aitorcf/PointGroupNRG/doc/Tutorial.md

 ## 1. Multiplet calculation

 To start with, create a working directory for the calculations.
-Copy the file `multiplet_TEMPLATE.jl` to that directory.
+Copy the file `multiplets_TEMPLATE.jl` to that directory.
 The file is a template for running multiplet calculations for a single orbital irrep, so it has to be run once for every orbital irrep needed.
 The main functioncalled at the end of the script, has the form